tomkyle/negatives-positive/README.md

 The *positive* utility inverses the negative TIFF to positive, *and exactly now* we are able to perform the very gamma correction that did not take place when `dcraw` created the linear TIFF—with the difference that we can choose the gamma as we like.

-### Gamma correction: adjusting midtones
+### Gamma correction

-In fact, the light positive must be darkened, using a gamma value lesser than 1.
+**Adjust the midtones:** In fact, the light positive must be darkened, using a gamma value lesser than 1.
 Since such small gamma values are “uncommon” in human-driven image editing, it is easier to talk about  “common” gamma values like 2.2 here.
 Internally, the script then calculates the reciprocal value (0.45) for darkening.

 The `--gamma` or `-g` option carries the Gamma correction value to apply.
 It is highly recommended to use this parameter with `--normalize` or `-n`.